Paperblog

 So log into your domain name registrar to confirm the renewal date has not expired.

 Another thing to consider at this time is domain ownership.
-This might seem impossible, but more often we read about domain names being hijacked from their owners.
-Maybe your domain name has been hijacked.
+This might seem impossible, but more often, we read about domain names being hijacked by their owners.

-You can verify this information by looking at the domain whois information in your account.
-If you noticed any unrecognize information in your account, it could be a sign of an intruder.
+If you notice unrecognized information in your account, it could indicate an intruder.
 Someone gained access to your account and changed the domain name configuration.

 5. Check Your Hosting Plan Limits

-When you’re on a Shared hosting server and suddenly your website experiences a huge traffic spike, you might have exceeded the allocated resources.
-You’ve used more hosting bandwidth than what you’re allowed.
+When you’re on a Shared hosting server, and suddenly your website experiences a huge traffic spike, you might have exceeded the allocated resources.

 Though many web hosts will promise unlimited bandwidth usage on a shared hosting server, the truth is that there is always fair resource policy usage.
-If you exceed the maximum resource use within a specific time, your web hosting account will be suspended.

-If hosting resource usage is the problem, you need to upgrade to a more resourceful package and that should solve the issue.
-Your web host will notify you if there is a need to upgrade your hosting account in the first place, but some hosts don’t do this and will just go ahead to suspend your account.
+Your web host will notify you if you need to upgrade your hosting account in the first place, but some hosts don’t do this and will just suspend your account.

-6. Check Theme and Plugin
+6. Check Themes and Plugins

-If the WordPress downtime occurs right after you change to a different theme or activate a plugin, it could be the cause of your WordPress blog downtime.
-Some WordPress plugins or themes are not compatible therefore causing network issues.
+If WordPress downtime occurs right after you change to a different theme or activate a plugin, you should deactivate it.

-And it could also be that you’ve installed a nulled plugin or theme version that is causing the problem
+And it could also be that you’ve installed a nulled plugin or theme version that is causing the problem.

 You need to enter your server account details to connect via FileZilla.
 Enter your account hostname, username, password, and port in the required field and click on connect.

-First locate the folder Public_html, double click on it and locate the folder named wp_content, and double click to open it.
-Locate the plugin folder and rename it, so WordPress no longer sees it.
+Locate and rename the plugin folder so WordPress no longer sees it.
 After that, reload your website and see if you can access it.
-If your website loads correctly, one of the plugins is the culprit.

 If you remember the last plugin you installed before the incident, you can disable or reverse the situation.
 You need to rename the folder to plugins so WordPress can identify it.